Policy

 Assessment

-Turn to page p14 of QAA (2018) for guidance and ensure alignment to your learning outcomes (Entrecomp Framework Appendix).
+Turn to page p14 of QAA (2018) for guidance and ensure alignment to your learning outcomes.
+The Entrecomp Framework appendix can be a great source of relevant Learning Outcomes for Enterprise Education.

 Glossary